gauravsdeshmukh/gauravsdeshmukh.github.io/_pages/about.md

 Purdue University in the United States to pursue a doctorate in chemical engineering under the guidance of Prof. Jeffrey Greeley.
 My doctoral thesis focused on the study and design of high-entropy alloy catalysts for thermal and electrocatalytic applications, such as fuel cells, using computational methods, including DFT and deep learning.
+[Read my publications here.](https://gauravsdeshmukh.github.io/publications)

 I'm interested in the applications of computational modelling and machine learning towards the solution of problems in the sustainable generation of energy and production of fuels and chemicals.
 I am also interested in technical writing and science communication, and to that end, I have written several articles in the Medium publication *Towards Data Science* on mathematical modeling, chemical engineering, physics, and programming over the past six years.
+[Read my articles here.](https://gauravsdeshmukh.github.io/scicomm)